 With each spiral the previous spiral (and our former selves) look naive, confused, and in pain.

 When we spiral further we may experience emotions like grief and anger at our former selves for being who they were, and for those who are in spirals we have already traversed.

 I am a fan of the Maya Angelou quote: Do the best you can until you know better.
 Then when you know better, do better.

 This quote to me shows exactly how to work through the grief and anger at our former selves, as in those states we were doing the best we could.
-Our current selves would handle our prior situations and experiences differently, just like how as an adult we would have handled being a teenager, or a toddler, differently.
+Our current selves would handle our prior situations and experiences differently, in just the same way we, as an adult, would have handled being a teenager, or a toddler, differently.
 We learn new skills, develop new awareness, along our lifespan.
 Or at least we should.
 And the huge shifts in consciousness that emerge as a result of spiritual awakening, as a result of going through these spirals, can be a jarring clarity, a brutal clarity, in the immediacy of recognizing how in pain or ignorant or naive our former selves were.
-But they were doing the best they can– just as we are doing the best we can do now.
+But they were doing the best they could – just as we are doing the best we can do now.
 And in the future we may see our current selves as naive, ignorant, or in pain as we gain clarity from further spiraling.

 What is within is without, and what is without is within, and the grief and anger that emerge as a result of further spiraling can be healed by healing the parts of self that are angry and grieving.
 By realizing what we react to in the outer world is a reflection of unhealed forces within ourselves.